Here’s why that’s not even close to the truth…

 Satellite cells can attach and contribute to the growth (hypertrophy) of the cell, via donation of a nuclei, or these new “myoblasts” as they’re called can actually combine with other myoblasts and form a new fiber, known as hyperplasia.

 So now that you know what to do to trigger Hyperplasia.
 The question is HOW do you do it.

-And since it’s much easier to just show you rather than trying to explain it in writing, just head over to the video at the link below and I’ll show you a real life example of how to apply this NOS-X style of intra-set stretch training for the biceps.
+And since it’s much easier to just show you rather than trying to explain it in writing, watch the video below and I’ll show you a real life example of how to apply this NOS-X style of intra-set stretch training for the your lats.

 (Warning: Your lats will feel like they’re going to explode)